Comstock Mining Inc. (LODE) Stock Could Soon Reward Patient Investors

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 352.94% loss in the last 1 month and extending the period to 3 months gives it a 433.66%, and is 18.46% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 23.43% over the week and 25.30% over the month.
+The stock witnessed a 258.82% loss in the last 1 month and extending the period to 3 months gives it a 378.43%, and is -23.03% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.53% over the week and 25.50% over the month.

 Comstock Mining Inc. (LODE) Analyst Forecasts